 - Transparency: Similar to stocks and shares, gold prices on the stock exchange are available publicly.

 - Cost-effective: The commission charges are very low i.e. 0.5% to 1%.

 - Trade: Gold ETFs are easy to trade.

 - Lower Risks: Fluctuations in gold prices are generally not so high.
 Gold ETFs prevent you from incurring large losses.

 - Tax Benefits : You do not have to pay VAT, Wealth Tax or Securities Transaction Tax on them.

-In some cases and locations, gold ETFs do not have the same tax breaks as exchange-traded funds have.
+In some cases and locations like India, gold ETFs do not have the same tax breaks as exchange-traded funds have.
 You never actually own a gold bar or coins.
-Gold ETFs consists of gold contracts and derivatives can only be regained for cash, never gold itself.
+Gold ETFs consists of gold contracts and derivatives can only be regained for cash, never gold itself – except in some cases.